sengarsp/transfer_Learning/README.md

 We have used the resnet50 to train the model with our images
 # Step 1:
-We have import the pretrained model or load the mobilenet model
+We have import the pretrained model or load the resnet50 model

 # Step 2:
 Freeze all layers of the model expext the last layers as we have to make changes in that layer